Mobility Equipment Education for the Caregiver

 Further interviews were conducted with caregivers including family caregivers, hired help, and family members paying for help.
 I heard stories of their struggles and injuries that incurred as a result of improper training of mobility equipment.

-The personas were readjusted to include two main personas, eliminating the nurse, due to a shift in direction.
+The personas were readjusted to include two main personas, eliminating the nurse and the elderly patient, due to a shift in direction.
 This first one is on the family member “Mary” paying for care, and the primary user.
 The second was the family caregiver.

 Five interviews were conducted with family caregivers (those that did the caregiving) and five more were those family members who had an outside job and hired caregivers to care for their loved ones.